 - high intensity or extra bright reading lamps

 - telescopic lenses for seeing far away

-- e-readers, computers, and tablets that let you enlarge the size of the font
+- e-readers, computers, and tablets that let you enlarge the font size

-If you find that low vision is interfering with your day-to-day life, occupational therapy or vision rehabilitation may make a difference.
+If you find that low vision interferes with your day-to-day life, occupational therapy or vision rehabilitation may make a difference.

-Occupational therapy can make it easier for you to continue to do daily activities and tasks, such as cooking, housekeeping, paying bills, and even reading the newspaper.
+Occupational therapy can make it easier for you to continue to do daily activities and tasks like cooking, housekeeping, paying bills, and even reading the newspaper.
 It may also help you:

-- set up your home to avoid accidents and prevent injuries
+- set up your home to help avoid accidents and prevent injuries

 - use low vision aids effectively

 - problem solve and advocate for yourself in new situations